Climate-related financial disclosure: key features and guidance to prepare

 Reporting thresholds and phased implementation

-When will entities be subject to the regime
+When entities will be subject to the regime

 While jurisdictions such as the European Union and Japan have focused on listed entities only, the Act provides for both listed and unlisted entities to trigger reporting, with larger entities being required to commence reporting earlier.